microsoft/RecAI/RecLM-gen/README.md

 ```

 ### 4.4.
 ChatGPT test
-If you want to test the capacity of ChatGPT, you need to firstly set these environment variables.
+If you want to test the capability of ChatGPT, you need to firstly set these environment variables.
 If it is not Azure OpenAI API (OPENAI_API_TYPE is not "azure"), you only need to specify OPENAI_API_KEY and ENGINE.

 ```shell
 export OPENAI_API_KEY=xxx